-Stark State College is accredited by the Higher Learning Commission.
-Many technology programs also are accredited by their respective licensing/accrediting organizations.
-Stark State is located in northern Stark County near Interstate 77, conveniently located for students from Stark, Carroll, Columbiana, Cuyahoga, Holmes, Mahoning, Medina, Portage, Summit, Tuscarawas and Wayne counties.
-Satellite centers are located in Akron and Downtown Canton.
+Stark State College is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.
+Many technology programs also are accredited by their respective licensing/accrediting organizations (www.ncahlc.org).
+Stark State is located in northern Stark County near Interstate 77, conveniently located for students from Stark, Carroll, Columbiana, Holmes, Mahoning, Medina, Portage, Summit, Tuscarawas and Wayne counties.
+Stark State College Akron is located off of State Route 8 in Akron.
+Another satellite center is located in downtown Canton.

-As of fall 2018 census data, exluding College Credit Plus and Early College students.
+\Revised data 1/2024, exluding College Credit Plus and Early College students